 Integrative Treatment of Complex Trauma for Adolescents (ITCT-A)

-ITCT-A is an evidence-based, multi-modal trauma therapy for adolescents that integrates treatment principles from attachment theory, the Self-Trauma Model, affect regulation skills development, and components of cognitive behavioral therapy.
+ITCT-A is an evidence-based, multi-modal trauma therapy for adolescents that integrates treatment principles from attachment theory, the Self-Trauma Model, emotional regulation skills development, and components of cognitive behavioral therapy.
 It involves structured protocols and interventions that are customized to the specific issues of each client, since complex posttraumatic outcomes are notable for their variability across different individuals and different environments.

 Training and information on ITCT-A is available from the University of Southern California Adolescent Trauma Training Center (ATTC), a designated Treatment and Service Adaptation Center of the National Child Traumatic Stress Network (NCTSN).

-- the USC-ATTC guide on treating substance using/abusing adolescents,
+- treating substance using/abusing adolescents;

 NOTE: NCTSN Category II and III sites planning on implementing ITCT-A should use this 2nd edition.

 USC-ATTC trains clinicians and disseminate information throughout the United States on the evaluation and treatment of complex trauma effects – including substance abuse – in multiply-traumatized, socially marginalized adolescents who come in contact with mental health, substance abuse, child welfare, and juvenile justice environments.
-It is funded by the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services (SAMHSA) grant number #1U79SM061262-01 as a Category II center of the National Child Traumatic Stress Network (NCTSN).
+It is funded by the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services (SAMHSA) as a Category II center of the National Child Traumatic Stress Network (NCTSN).